w0j0pl/remitly/README.md

 ## Usage

-You can run the program using (path - path to the JSON file you want to check):
+You can run the program using:
+(path - path to the JSON file you want to check)
 ```shell
 python -m remitly path
 ```